LiamJCates/Programming-Notes/Data Structures/Overview/Overview.md

-Data Structures can be partitioned into Primitive, Composite, Abstract Data Types.
+Data Structures can be partitioned into Primitive and Non-Primitive

+Primitive data structures are the fundamental data structures or predefined data structures which are supported by a programming language and are typically directly operated upon by machine-level instructions

-Primitive Data Types
+Common Primitive Data Types
 Boolean
 Character
 Floating-point numbers